 Skip to main content

 Bruce grew up farming with his parents.
-He remembers hearing stories about earlier farmers in their region stopping the machinery mid-field as they were ‘just dragging too many worms’.
-He always had an appreciation of nature and an inquiring and creative mind.
-Through a strong sense of curiosity and a bit of luck in his early farming years, Bruce was able to change the trajectory of his family farm, and paradigms of cropping.
+Through a strong sense of curiosity and a bit of luck in his early farming years, Bruce was able to demonstrate totally new practices of cropping and grazing and change the trajectory of his family farm.

-A profound shift also happened after taking Stan Parson’s time-controlled grazing course in 1994.
-By implementing and expanding these grazing practices, Bruce and his parents saw the ‘whole grass layer’ transform, with the family observing plants and trees establishing that they had never seen on the property.
-However, when the time came for cropping – which used direct drilling – Bruce couldn’t bring himself to take the increasingly diverse grassland ‘back to zero’ by cropping in a way that negated all the diversity and production increases that were being gained by the changes in grazing management.
+However, when the time came for cropping, Bruce couldn’t bring himself to take the increasingly diverse grassland ‘back to zero’ by cropping in a way that negated all the diversity and production increases being gained by the new grazing practices.

-So, Bruce sold all his cropping machinery, and created a small ‘interim’ machine out of a double disc unit fitted to old seed delivery equipment, which could be pulled behind the ute to plant directly in the grassland.
-As luck would have it, they trialled the machine in January 1996 at a completely dry time, with the discs placing the seed about 1cm beneath the ground.
-And when the autumn rains came, it became ‘abundantly clear’ that sowing dry allowed the planted cereals to compete strongly with all the other plants, and greatly improved the food ration in the field for their grazing animals.
+So, Bruce sold his cropping machinery, and created a small machine to plant directly in the grassland.
+As luck would have it, they trialled the machine in January 1996 at a completely dry time, and when the autumn rains came, it became ‘abundantly clear’ that sowing dry allowed the planted cereals to compete strongly with all the other plants, and greatly improved the food ration in the field for their grazing animals.

-The next generation of the Maynard family – Liam, Ella and Hannah – are now taking more ownership of the cropping process, and they are exploring new markets with brewers and bakers that are interested in the unique local provenance characteristics that the No Kill Cropping provides.
-As their practices of integrating grasslands with cropping and grazing continue to evolve, particularly while managing the challenges of climate change and biodiversity loss, the Maynards continue to seek healthy outcomes for crops, animals, soils, landscapes, themselves and their community.
+The next generation of the Maynard family – Liam, Ella and Hannah – are now taking more ownership of the cropping process, and they are exploring new markets with brewers and bakers that are interested in the unique local provenance characteristics that the No-Kill Cropping provides.
+As their practices of integrating grasslands with cropping and grazing continue to evolve, particularly while managing the challenges of climate change and biodiversity loss, Bruce remains keen to share the ideas of No-Kill Cropping as a:

 Farm Facts